huynhhoangvy/angular100-doc/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Day #1 - Environment setup & installation

+## Day #2 - Explore app

+- <app-root> inside index.html
+- module
+- ngModule - angular component
+- a component can be declared in only one module/place